JuicyCrab/BallerCount/README.md

      ```
      (Adjust variable names if your project uses different config keys.)

-5. Run the Streamlit app
+6. Run the Streamlit app
    - If the Streamlit entry point is app.py:
      streamlit run app.py
    - Or:
      python -m streamlit run app.py
-   - Then open the URL shown in the terminal (usually http://localhost:8501).
+   - Then open the URL shown in the terminal.

 Notes about sqlite
 - The database is a single file (defaults: database.db or db.sqlite).
 To reset data locally, stop the app and remove the file: